Savor Cherry Season with This Sugar-Free Cherry Pie Filling

 My Hip sidekick Jenna made this sugar-free cherry pie filling and here’s what she had to say:

 “I absolutely love cherry season!
 We buy fresh cherries regularly when they are available.
 However, I have never made my own cherry pie filling before.
 Luckily this was so easy, I’ll totally do it again!
-And with just a few staple ingredients and some fresh cherries, I am loving this pie filling!
+And with just a few staple ingredients and some fresh cherries, I am loving this keto cherry pie filling!

 I think this would be awesome for some hand pies too.
-Just make a keto crust, make circles with a biscuit cutter, and fill with the pie filling…voilà!
+Just make a keto crust, make circles with a biscuit cutter, and fill with the sugar free pie filling…voilà!
 A fun treat!
 (We make a lot of hand pies in my family 😂).
 I have a feeling I’ll be making this a few times to prep for the upcoming holiday season!”

 So.
 This is FABULOUS .. i used frozen sweet cherries I froze myself this summer and I used orange juice cause I didn’t have lemons.
 And hole earth allulose baking blend.
 With your crust idea.
 It’s awesome